pip-services/pip-services-docs/content/en/net/commons/_index.md

 ```

-Then, here is how the component can be used in the code
+Then, here is how the component can be used in the code:

 ```cs
 using PipServices3.Commons.Config;